Making Mobile Homes

-This is a 2020 unit being made in the factory.
-As can be seen it is a standard cavity wall construction that meets NZ Building Code.
-The lining is yet to be painted
+In the factory.
+As can be seen it is a standard cavity wall construction

 The same unit with the cladding installed – also showing the chassis of the next unit to be made.
 Note the very strong universal beams (I-beam), stronger than RHS chassis.